n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 !!! note "Moving a workflow"
-    To move a workflow around the canvas, select all nodes (**Ctrl + A**), click and hold on a node then drag it to any point you want on the canvas.
+    To move a workflow around the canvas, select all nodes with your mouse or by clicking **Ctrl + A**, click and hold on a node, then drag it to any point you want on the canvas.

 ## Summary